aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 {{< /highlight >}}

 ### **Paddings**
-The border paddings from the edges of a barcode image or its borders can be adjusted in four directions by using class [Aspose.BarCode.Generation.Padding](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/Padding) that provides *setLeft*, *setRight*, *setTop*, and *setBottom* methods to customize padding settings.
-The default values are set to 5 points in all directions.
+Paddings from the edges of a barcode image or its borders can be set in four directions using a special class called [Aspose.BarCode.Generation.Padding](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/Padding) and its methods: *setLeft*, *setRight*, *setTop*, and *setBottom*.
+By default, padding values are 5 points in all directions.

 |<p align="center">**Padding**</p>|<p align="center">**Millimeters**</p>|<p align="center">**Pixels**</p>|
 | :-: | :-: | :-: |